Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 They are found in large quantities in south Iceland, for example.

 Due to climate change, braided streams may dry up due to smaller amounts of ice present in these areas, after an initial increase in ablation due to temperature rise.
-This initial increased sediment load will progressively decrease as the ice mass decreases.
+This initial increased sediment load will progressively decrease ases.

-As a result, there can be expected to be more eroded streams, being deeper and wider, inside this outwash plain, followed then by the area becoming dry and tundra-like.
+As a result, there can be expected to be more eroded streams, being deeper and wider, inside this outwash plain, followed hen by he arebeming dry and tundra-like.
 Whilst vegetation thrives in outwash plains due to the rich minerals present in the glacial meltwater, this may also dry up in the future, becoming a barren, sandy and gravelly area with little life, or could be taken over and reclaimed by plants depending on resource availability.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/valley-braidedstream.jpg =700x500)